Mukunda-Bam/bookdirectory.github.io/README.md

   > Nodemon (Script)

 It is the most basic project using Node JS and Express JS or Nest JS where we learn how to get started with REST APIs using Node JS and Express JS or Nest JS.
-In this project, we develop and build a backend REST API where we perform CRUD operations like creating, reading, updating, and deleting the data. i.e., we will be building a book directory where we can get the books from the collection, add a new book to the collection, update the collection, and remove the books from the collection.
+In this project, we develop/build a backend REST API where we perform CRUD operations like creating, reading, updating, and deleting the data. i.e., we will be building a book directory where we can get the books from the collection, add a new book to the collection, update the collection, and remove the books from the collection.
 The database for this purpose will be MongoDB.
 For building an app like this, i.e., having a collection of books or a book directory, we need to create endpoints.
-Remember, endpoints are location-one.
-The end of a communication channel occurs when an API interacts with another system for data.
+Remember, endpoints are location: one end of a communication channel occurs when an API interacts with another system for data.
 For creating endpoints, we use four basic methods: GET, PUT, POST, and DELETE.
 For obtaining all of the books POST is used to add books to the list, PUT is used to update books in the list, and GET is used to remove books from the list.
 DELETE is used in the list.
 For this type of app, we don't need to use the database; we may start with data collected as a JSON file.